graphql/graphql-spec/spec/Section 6 -- Execution.md

       {publishStream}.

 ### Unsubscribe
+The unsubscribe operation can be implemented in a number of ways.
+For example, by using a dedicated subscription manager, defining it as a method on the subscription object, or cancelling the iterator.

 Unsubscribe()

   * Let {publishStream} be a mapping of {null}
+  * Terminate and clean up {eventStream}

-### Recommendations and Considerations for supporting Subscriptions
+### Recommendations and Considerations for Supporting Subscriptions
 Supporting subscriptions is a large change for any GraphQL server.
 Query and mutation operations are stateless, allowing scaling via cloning GraphQL server instances.
 Subscriptions, by contrast, are stateful.
 The pieces of state for a